Your Counsellor and Psychotherapist

 About the Sessions

-The sessions are 50 minutes long and they will take place at the same day, time of the week and same place where possible.
+The sessions are 50 minutes long for individual counselling and 60 minutes long for couple counselling.
 If you think you will be unable to attend a session, I will ask that you inform me at least 48 hours before the session.

 Before you book a session you will receive a document with information about counselling and psychotherapy and a Post-Lockdown in Person Practice document with information about the control measures taken to manage the risk of Covid-19.